-Dow Drops 1,900 Points: Stocks In Meltdown After Temporary Trading Halt
+Dow Drops 2,100 Points: Stocks In Meltdown After Temporary Trading Halt

 Trump said it was an effort to stem the spread of the coronavirus, but the move caused confusion on both sides of the Atlantic and drew skepticism from several health experts.
 And it was also another blow to airlines, hotels and tourist attractions that have already taken a beating.

-Thursday's stock market drop followed a nearly 6% percent plunge in the Dow on Wednesday, when the blue chip index entered a bear market, defined as falling 20% from its peak.
+Thursday's stock market drop followed a nearly 6% plunge in the Dow on Wednesday, when the blue chip index entered a bear market, defined as falling 20% from its peak.
 The S&P 500 is now also in a bear market, ending an 11-year winning streak.

 In addition to the travel ban, Trump also announced measures to overcome "temporary economic disruptions" caused by the disease.
 The proposals include a $50 billion program to provide low-interest loans to small businesses affected by the coronavirus.